 Of course, you can choose to use a different font for your Shopify store.
 You need to keep in mind that if the font is uncommon, it could take more time for your pages to load (as the font will first have to be downloaded to your customers’ computers).

 There might be a way around this.
 For example, if you want to use an uncommon or a custom font, you can load the page with a default font (for a faster load time) and switch to the custom font once the customer’s browser has finished downloading it.
 This is possible thanks to the font-display: swap property.
-Its setup requires code editing, so you must be familiar with CSS and Shopify Liquid (or outsource the task to a Shopify developer).
+Its setup requires code editing, so you must be familiar with CSS and Shopify Liquid (or outsource the task to a Shopify Expert).

 Assess the apps you have installed